parteekkamboj9/parteekkamboj9/README.md

 ## Hi there 👋  I'm Parteek Singh
-##### I'm a Python developer.
-I have a great knowledge of python as well as django.
-I've done lot of practice in both.
-In summers, I learn about Web Scraping and Adobe Photoshop.
-So i have good knowledge in programming and logically clear mind
+##### I'm A Python Developer.
+I Have A Great Knowledge Of Python As Well As Django.
+I've Done Lot Of Practice In Both.
+In Summers, I Learn About Web Scraping And Adobe Photoshop.
+So I Have Good Knowledge In Programming And Logically Clear Mind.
-##### You can see in my Repositries.
-I have few copmplete websites build using Django & Python in my private repos.(Contect below to check/see) There are few project/repos of webscrapping in my public repos.
+##### You Can See In My Repositories.
+I Have Few Complete Websites Build Using Django & Python In My Private Repos.(Contact Below To Check/see) There Are Few Project/repos Of Webscrapping In My Public Repos.

 ## Contact